 Specifically, you’ll want to make your cut flush with the potting soil.
 Keep in mind, though, that not every single plant will even need consistent pruning like this.
 "Calatheas, for example, would be trimmed this way," says Marino.
 "And when it comes to super slow growers like cacti, you probably wouldn’t find yourself in a position where you need to prune."

 3. Start fresh if your plant is on it's death bed

 There's a really good reason why you should go in deep with the pruning if it looks like your plant is dying.

 "If your plant’s foliage isn’t healthy, such as the leaves have a fungal infection that just won’t quit, prune your plant back in its entirety," says Marino.
 "Remove all the unhealthy foliage above the surface of the potting mix.
 By doing that, you’re allowing your plant to refocus its energy on new, healthy growth, instead of sustaining unhealthy growth."

 Think of it like a back-to-school haircut, and one that has an important utilitarian purpose.

 "As we transition from summer to fall, the amount of light your plant receives will most likely decrease," says Marino.
 "Your plant will have less energy to maintain all its new summer growth and may begin to drop some leaves.
 This is perfectly normal.
 Your plant is adjusting to the lower light levels.
 You can give your plants a hand by pulling off a few leaves to help them retain lush and bushy foliage."

 5. Don’t be afraid to prune your plants!

-It can be super intimidating to go chop-chop with something you’ve spent all summer nurturing into this big, gorgeous, only-browning-in-some areas plant!
-But as Marino reminds me, plants are more resilient than we give them credit for.
-So give yourself permission to prune liberally when you think it needs a touch up.
+It can be super intimidating to cut away at something you've spent all summer nurturing into this big, gorgeous, only-browning-in-some areas plant!
+But, as Marino reminds me, plants are more resilient than we give them credit for.
+So, give yourself permission to prune liberally when you think it needs a touch up.